okarcheva/PiggyBank/README.md

   - path to the folder with DB scripts (DB\DB_Scripts)

 3. The DB deployment log file will be created and stored in DB\DB_Scripts folder.

+## Current project state
+  - PiggyBankCore (contains Model and DAL) - actively developed
+  - PiggyBankMvcClient (web client application) - actively developed
+  - PiggyBankDAL (DAL) - not used at the moment
+  - PiggyBankGUI (desktop client application) - not developed at the moment